guiwitz/napari-convpaint/README.md

 ## Installation

-You can install `napari-convpaint` via [pip]
+You can install `napari-convpaint` via [pip]:

     pip install napari-convpaint

+*Note: If you are running into an error that vispy requires a certain C++ version, but you want to avoid this, you can install vispy via `conda install vispy` and then install `napari-convpaint` via `pip` to avoid this.*

-To install latest development version :
+To install the latest development version:

     pip install git+https://github.com/guiwitz/napari-convpaint.git